-(a) only process Personal Data on behalf of Customer in accordance with Customer’s lawful written instructions and not for any other purposes than those specified in Appendix 1 of this DPA or as otherwise agreed by both parties in writing.
+(a) only process Personal Data on behalf of Customer in accordance with Customer’s lawful written instructions and not for any other purposes than those specified in Annex 1 of this DPA or as otherwise agreed by both parties in writing.
 For the avoidance of doubt, Customer authorizes Twingate to de-identify Personal Data and use such de-identified data for Twingate’s product development, product improvement, benchmarking, security, and analytics purposes;

 (b) promptly inform Customer if, in its opinion, Customer’s instructions infringe European Data Protection Law, or if Twingate is unable to comply with Customer’s instructions;